 Based on their scores on their first WPE attempt, students are required to follow an appropriate GWAR pathway.
 Students who fail to comply promptly will have registration holds placed on their records.
 Students whose 1st WPE attempt was prior to Fall 2010 are urged to follow the appropriate pathway based on their highest WPE score.

 WPE score notices include instructions to comply with one of the following pathways:

 WPE Scores of 11 or Higher

 Students with scores of 11 or higher have satisfied the GWAR.
 No further assessment is required.

 WPE Scores of 8, 9 or10

 Students with scores of 8, 9 or 10 should enroll in an appropriate GWAR course in the following semester and submit a portfolio for assessment.
-Students who have questions about their next step or need help selecting an appropriate GWAR course can schedule an appointment with a GWAR advisor in the University Center for Undergraduate Advising.
+Students who have questions about their next step or need help selecting an appropriate GWAR course can schedule an appointment with a GWAR advisor in the Learning Assistance Center.
 Students are not permitted to attempt the WPE more than one time.